Human Resources Resume Examples and Templates for 2023

 Casey’s General Store Corporate Office, Des Moines, IA | January 2022-May 2022

-• Worked with payroll specialist to ensure each employee’s hours were reconciled properly, leading to a payroll accuracy rate of over 95%
+• Worked with a payroll specialist to ensure each employee’s hours were reconciled properly, leading to a payroll accuracy rate of over 95%

 • Gained strong experience in Microsoft Excel, team collaboration, and reporting and documentation